ChonaC/Project-2-MUSICTRIVIA/README.md

 * Tim Renken: Fine and implement extra library, package, or technology.

-* Chona Castillo: GitHub management and orginization.
+* Chona Castillo: GitHub management & organization.
+README & presentation slide.

 ## Descripton:

+With the new and improved Music Trivia 2.0, the user can now create an account.
+The registered owner can now look at past highscores of trivias that were taken.
+The registered owner can also view all the past questions that were answered.
+The registered owner can lastly search for music videos that are related to the questions that were answered.

 ## Screenshot: